galtx-centex/galtx-centex.github.io/adopt/adopt.md

 --------------------------------------------

 The application is processed in several steps.
-We want to get a feel for your family life to begin considering the right personality match and ensure that the family and greyhound is an appropriate fit together.
-Our process includes:
+We want to get a feel for your family life to begin considering the right personality match and ensure that the family and greyhound are an appropriate fit together.
+Our process includes the steps listed below.

 Application review
 ------------------